Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 > Satya Nadella [^7]

-- **Some believe AI will fuel economic supergrowth.** Many technology leaders, venture capitalists, and others agree that, in the words of Microsoft CEO Satya Nadella at Davos 2026, AI will “bend the productivity curve and bring local surplus and economic growth all around the world.”[^8]
+- **Some say AI will fuel economic supergrowth.** Many technology leaders, venture capitalists, and others agree that, in the words of Microsoft CEO Satya Nadella at Davos 2026, AI will “bend the productivity curve and bring local surplus and economic growth all around the world.”[^8]

 - **But most enterprises are disappointed so far.** AI’s business impact to date is not encouraging overall, according to leading business consultancies and academic analyses.
 For example, McKinsey found that only 6% of its respondents are what it calls “high performers” — those who report that their organizations have seen “significant” value from using AI and that at least 5% of their earnings can be attributed to AI.[^9] BCG reports that among AI decision-makers at 1,250 firms it surveyed, only 5% are achieving AI value at scale, and “60% of companies are not achieving material value at all.”[^10] A Stanford study observes “cost reductions and revenue increases \[…\] but most commonly at low levels.”[^11] And an MIT study concluded that “despite $30–40 billion in enterprise investment into genAI, \[…\] 95% of organizations are getting zero return.”[^12]